Ivan990717/IEMS5710/README.md

    ![image-20221120183206694](README.assets/image-20221120183206694.png)

    As you can see, step4-6 will automatically run, including cert_verification, generating MAC and encrypting message, as well as sending message.

+4. If you want to terminate the program, at the last you can choose **q** and the code will automatically send this command.
+The server will recognize that this is a command to close the connection, and then it will automatically disconnect

 # PACKAGE REQUIREMENTS